-Following the successful completion of pupillage, Jake has been instructed both in a range of matters within the jurisdiction of the Court of Protection, and in cases concerning mental health law more broadly.
+A significant proportion of Jake’s broad public law practice comprises matters within the jurisdiction of the Court of Protection alongside related matters in the inherent jurisdiction of the High Court, the Administrative Court, and the First-Tier Tribunal.
 In approaching such cases, Jake draws on the invaluable experience of being trained by, and assisting, Ian Brownhill during pupillage.

 Court of Protection

 Jake has appeared as Counsel in directions and final hearings within the jurisdiction of the Court of Protection, in cases concerning health and welfare and/or property and affairs.
 He has appeared on behalf of P, instructed by RPRs and the Official Solicitor, as well as Local Authorities.

 Health and Welfare

 Jake has been instructed in a broad range of health and welfare applications pursuant to sections 16 and 21A of the Mental Capacity Act 2005 (“MCA 2005”), in addition to applications for relief pursuant to the inherent jurisdiction of the High Court.
 Such cases have included:

 Re SF – instructed by a local authority in complex High Court proceedings involving a range of areas of decision-making and entailing applications for injunctive relief against known individuals and persons unknown.

 Re SO – instructed by a local authority in a contested application for relocation of P outside the jurisdiction.

 Re AB – instructed by a family member of P in a five-day final hearing involving questions as to the correct approach to fact-finding and the making of Lucas directions in the Court of Protection.